Skip to content

 config.ignore_files

-The config.ignore_files supports glob pattern matching that contains list of files to ignore, for example:
+The config.ignore_files supports glob pattern matching that contains a list of files to ignore.

 example